 No. Hard No. The BBL presents a horrendous risk.
 Also most of them look awful.
 The risk of death is 10 times higher than many other cosmetic procedures.
 It’s a big fat no from me.

 The bottom line: don't risk you life for a bigger bum.

 The life elixir and the fountain of youth!
-Botox is marvellous!
+Wrinkle relaxing is is marvellous!
 It's fantastic!
 I rate it very highly.
 It does an incredible job for anyone who wishes to reduce lines and wrinkles.
 It won’t do anything for your skin quality, and it won’t do anything underneath your skin (it doesn’t fill).
 But it uncrumples the dynamic lines (the lines that appear where your face moves) and some of the static lines.
-Botox isn't an iron though, it’s not going to take all of the lines away!
+It's not an iron though, it’s not going to take all of the lines away!
 But it really works on the upper part of the face and will rejuvenate the skin and makes people just look that little bit fresher.
 It doesn’t last for long though, so you do need to get more often.
-Same message applies though, do not go anywhere for your Botox.
+Same message applies though, do not go anywhere for your wrinkle relaxing treatments.
 Do not go for a cheap deal - it's likely they're using unregulated products (fake Botox) and won't be sufficiently trained.
 Find a medical pro on Glowday

 Honestly, I think this actually works and especially after children and after menopausal changes - from experience of patients who have had it, they really rate it.
 Speak to an expert though, don’t go just anywhere offering this.
 Dr Shira Lakhani is the women for this job!